Relational De-Creation

 Genesis 2:7

 This matters enormously.
 The text does not say that man was given a detachable immortal soul.
-It says that man became a living soul.
-In biblical thought, man does not first of all have a soul in the later philosophical sense; man is a living soul.
+It says that man became a living nephesh — a living person.
+In biblical thought, man does not first of all have a soul in the later philosophical sense; man is a living person.

 That is why Scripture can say: